Archived News & Events

 - October 13, 2021

-- The Institute's Clinical Director, Dr. Christina Prather, presented on the systematic racism present in the Aducanamab approval.
+- The Institute's Clinical Director, Dr. Christina Prather, presented on the systematic racism present in the Aducanumab approval.
 Faculty member Dr. Loretta DiPietro also spoke about the Institute's upcoming Seminar Series, Addressing Dementia Across the Public Health Spectrum.

 - October 9, 2021